cairo-book/cairo-book/src/ch01-03-hello-scarb.md

 [scripts]
 test = "protostar test"
 ```

-In order to execute tests for Starknet contracts, it is necessary to append a specific flag to the scarb command, which is `--starknet`.
-The command would thus appear as `scarb test --starknet.` This action activates the Starknet plugin for the duration of our tests within the software environment.

 Let’s recap what we’ve learned so far about Scarb:

 - We can create a project using `scarb new`.
 - We can build a project using `scarb build` to generate the compiled Sierra code.
 - We can define custom scripts in `Scarb.toml` and call them with the `scarb run` command.
-- We can run test utilizing either `scarb test` and `scarb test --starknet` commands.
+- We can run test utilizing either `scarb test`  command.

 An additional advantage of using Scarb is that the commands are the same no matter which operating system you’re working on.
 So, at this point, we’ll no longer provide specific instructions for Linux and macOS versus Windows.